MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-CustomNudgeAssignment.md

 ```

 ### -EndTime
-The EndTime parameter specifies the date when the nudge is no longer shown to the user.
+The EndTime parameter specifies the date when the Custom Nudge is no longer shown to the user.

 ```yaml
 Type: String